Action steps

 # Triggering a New Playbook

-- Run new Playbook: triggers another Playbook whatever its original trigger and filters, e.g., triggers the Adoption Playbook after the Onboarding Playbook.
+- Run new Playbook: triggers another Playbook of same type (client or contact) as your initial playbook, whatever its original trigger and filters, e.g., triggers the Adoption Playbook after the Onboarding Playbook.

 **Warning:** When triggering Playbook #2 from Playbook #1, ensure it does not duplicate Playbook #2's normal trigger.